Former Facebook Exec Says Social Media is Ripping Apart Society - Slashdot

 Re: (Score:2)

+Wait, what?
+No, no no. You have it all wrong.
+Capitalism is not the problem, even in the analogy you provided.
+Did you miss the part where you can go to another restaurant if you don't like the one that serves crappy food?
+Capitalism is voluntary.
+Restaurant can choose to serve crappy food and you can choose to eat there - or take your business elsewhere.

-It certainly makes people more excitable (Score:3)
+It certainly makes people more excitable (Score:5, Insightful)

 The thing about social media isn't so much the power it gives anyone to say anything...it's the fact that everyone is exposed to it 24 hours a day.
 At the same time, the algorithms used by these services put people further and further into ideological bubbles where they only hear the opinions they want to hear.